DragonGem from The Lobby, the Tabletop Bellhop Live twitch chatroom asks,

 Two Player Only Euro Games

 There are a series of games originally put out by Z-Man games that all come in small square boxes that say For Two Players on the bottom of them.
 Almost all of these are fantastic.
 Actual games include Agricola: All Creatures Big and Small, Le Havre: The Inland Port, and most recently Caverna: Cave vs. Cave.
 These are perfect for people who dig the big box euro games from Uwe Rosenberg.
 I’m also going to toss Lost Cities into this mix as it’s also a Euro and has a similar sized box.
 Lost Cities, in particular, is great for coffee shops as it’s mostly cards with the board just being a placeholder for the center row.
-Then, I have to toss in 7 wonders Duel, a fantastic Civilization style drafting game that I think is actually better than the 7 player original.
+Then, I have to toss in 7 Wonders Duel, a fantastic Civilization style drafting game that I think is actually better than the seven player original.

 Twilight Struggle also belongs here (though some people consider it a wargame, it’s not a chit and hex style game like the ones I will be talking about in a bit).
 Twilight Struggle is considered by many hobby gamers to be the best two player game ever made.
 It sat at the number one spot on boardgamegeek for a very long time.
 It’s a card driven area control game that recreates the cold war.